Alcohol and Sleep Don’t Mix

 According to the American Sleep Association, 50 to 70 million adults have a sleep disorder; making sleep disorders a pervasive chronic health issue.
 The most common sleep disorders are insomnia and sleep apnea.
 Alcohol can lead to or exacerbate these sleep disorders in the following ways:

-• Insomnia: this is the more common sleep disorder and refers to inability (or difficulty) initiating and/or remaining asleep.
+- Insomnia: this is the more common sleep disorder and refers to inability (or difficulty) initiating and/or remaining asleep.
 Insomnia can be experienced infrequently, occasionally, or chronically.
-Alcohol can take a toll on sleep stages, making it difficult to maintain and receive quality sleep.
+Alcohol can take a toll on sleep stages, including rapid eye movement, making it difficult to maintain and receive quality sleep.
+Alcohol can lead to rapid sleep onset, but this is often followed by poor sleep quality throughout the night.

-• Sleep Apnea: this sleep disorder is characterized by disrupted or abnormal breathing throughout sleep.
+- Sleep Apnea: this sleep disorder is characterized by disrupted or abnormal breathing throughout sleep.
 The most common type of sleep apnea is obstructive sleep apnea which occurs when the tissue in the back of the throat collapses; affecting airflow.
 Research suggests that alcohol contributes to the throat muscles relaxing which can obstruct airflow.
+Drinking alcohol can worsen conditions like sleep apnea and snoring.

-Excess intake of alcohol can impact quality of sleep which can produce symptoms like irritability, lack of concentration, low energy, exhaustion etc. Useful ways you can minimize the impact that alcohol can have on sleep is by:
+Excess intake of alcohol can impact quality of sleep which can produce symptoms like irritability, lack of concentration, low energy, exhaustion etc. Acute alcohol administration can increase slow wave sleep (SWS) during the early phases of sleep while leading to disturbances later in the night.
+Useful ways you can minimize the impact that alcohol can have on sleep is by:

 Integrating these simple adjustments can improve your sleep and help you feel more energized throughout the day.
 Enhanced sleep has countless benefits that improve overall health!